ArtiPedia/blog-v3/_pages/about.md

 <br />
 **There are a number of ways to reach out to me, a few are in the contact page.**

-You can help me create more content.
+You can help me create more quality content.

 [![Donate](/img/donate-button.png)](https://paypal.me/webjeda/){: target="_blank" .noborder}